 Cindy Flynn: That’s right.
 That’s right.

 Austin LaRoche: Awesome.
 Great.
 Well, thank you so much.
-I really appreciate you doing this and I, I’m excited for all the people who will continue to, to learn from you and hopefully protect themselves because of you, and thank you again.
+I really appreciate you doing this and I’m excited for all the people who will continue to learn from you and hopefully protect themselves because of you.

 The 2021 SEO Focus Will Be Google Core Web Vitals

 Choosing a B2B Marketing Agency: Unique Problems Require Unique Solutions